Lightning-AI/pytorch-lightning/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] Is this pull request ready for review? (if not, please submit in draft mode)
  - [ ] Check that all items from **Before submitting** are resolved
- - [ ] Check that title is self explanatory and description well explains what is this PR about
+ - [ ] Make sure the title is self explanatory and the description concisely explains the PR
  - [ ] Add labels and milestones (and optionally projects) to the PR so it can be classified